 - Let it to ferment until soured milk starts to separate from wall of the pot, when you tilt it.

 - If you plan to make cottage cheese again, take a little jar and fill it with your cultured milk.
 That will be your homemade starter, which you can add to milk next time you will be doing cheese.

 - Then put your fermented milk on the stove on low heat.

-- When bottom of the pot will become hot, stir it carefully, trying not to break the curd much.
+- When the bottom of the pot will become hot, stir it carefully, trying not to break the curd much.
 You may need to repeat that one more time.

 - Cook your soured milk until curd separates from whey or temperature reaches 130F.
 The good indication that curd has separated is that a spoon is coming out clean after you dip it in the pot.

-- Let it cool naturally or put in cold water (you can add ice) to speed up cooling.
+- Let it cool naturally or put it in cold water (you can add ice) to speed up cooling.